Road closed in Newhall due to black ice

-NEWHALL – A road in the Newhall area was closed Wednesday because of black ice, a condition that causes vehicles to slide out of control unexpectedly.
+NEWHALL – For the second day in a row, a road in the Newhall area was closed as a precaution because of black ice, a condition that causes vehicles to slide out of control unexpectedly.

-The closure was reported shortly after 6 a.m.
-Wednesday, Feb.
-6, on The Old Road at Weldon Canyon Road, according to the California Highway Patrol.
+The black ice was reported about 4:40 a.m.
+Thursday, Feb.
+7, on the The Old Road at Weldon Canyon Road, the same location that was closed for a time on Wednesday morning, according to the California Highway Patrol.

-A Ford Mustang went out of control at that location and crashed into the center divider, prompting authorities to close a section of the roadway in the area, the CHP reported.
-No one was injured.
+As of about 7 a.m., the southbound lanes had been reopened, but the northbound lanes remained blocked, the CHP reported.

-A frost advisory issued by the National Weather Service for the San Fernando Valley was scheduled to expire at 9 a.m.
+A frost advisory was scheduled to be in effect in the San Fernando and San Gabriel valleys until 9 Thursday morning.
+Temperatures around daybreak were reported at 35 degrees in Chatsworth, 26 degrees in Lancaster, and 28 degrees in Palmdale.

 –